ibm-cloud-docs/apps/reqnsi.md

 Each service might require a different mechanism for communicating with apps.
 These mechanisms are documented as part of the service definition for your information when you develop apps.
 For consistency, the mechanisms are required for your app to interact with the service.

 * To interact with database services, use the information that {{site.data.keyword.cloud_notm}} provides such as the user ID, password, and the access URI for the app.
-* To interact with mobile back-end services, use the information that {{site.data.keyword.cloud_notm}} provides such as the app identity (app ID), security information that is specific to the client, and the access URI for the app.
+* To interact with mobile back-end services, use the information that {{site.data.keyword.cloud_notm}} provides.
+Such as the app identity (app ID), security information that is specific to the client, and the access URI for the app.
 The mobile services often work in context with each other so that context information, such as the name of the app developer and the user that uses the app, can be shared across the set of services.
 * To interact with web apps or server-side cloud code for mobile apps, use the information that {{site.data.keyword.cloud_notm}} provides such as the runtime credentials in the *VCAP_SERVICES* environment variable of the app.
 The value of the *VCAP_SERVICES* environment variable is the serialization of a JSON object.
 The variable contains the runtime data that is required to interact with the services that the app is bound to.
 The format of the data is different for different services.
 You might need to read the service documentation about what to expect and how to interpret each piece of information.

 If a service that you bind to an app crashes, the app might stop running or have errors. {{site.data.keyword.cloud_notm}} doesn’t automatically restart the app to recover from these problems.
 Consider coding your app to identify and recover from outages, exceptions, and connection failures.